 The first such renormalization argument appeared in \cite{RT}, in which global regularity of (MKG) for small critical Sobolev data was established in dimensions $d \geq 6$.
 This work was followed by a similar high dimensional result for (YM) in \cite{KS}.
 The small data result in the energy critical dimension $4+1$ was obtained in \cite{KST}.
 Finally, the large data result for (MKG) in dimension $4+1$ was proved by the authors in \cite{OT1, OT2, OT3} and independently by \cite{KL}.
 Although the implementation differs in many places, the outline of the three papers \cite{OT1, OT2, OT3} is broadly followed in the present work.
 In particular we borrow a good deal of notation, ideas and estimates from both \cite{KST} and \cite{OT1, OT2, OT3}.
 On the other hand, we remark that \cite{KL} followed the strategy of \cite{KriSch}.
 For the (YM) problem in $4+1$ dimensions, the small data global result was only recently proved in \cite{KT}, which is another direct predecessor the present work.

 We conclude with a remark on differences between (MKG) and (YM).
-The issue of non-abelian gauge group for the large data problem has already been discussed.
+The issue of noncommutative gauge group for the large data problem has already been discussed.
 Another important difference between (MKG) and (YM) in $4+1$ dimensions is that the latter problem admits nontrivial steady states (i.e., harmonic Yang--Mills connections).
 These solutions are known to lead to a finite time blow up; see \cite{KST2,MR2929728}, so for (YM) one must prove the Threshold Theorem, instead of a unconditional result as in (MKG).
 Finally, (YM) is more `strongly coupled' as a system compared to (MKG), in the sense that the connection $A$ itself obeys a covariant wave equation.
 This feature necessitates a more involved renormalization procedure compared to (MKG).

-In related developments, one should also note the works \cite{BH, BH1} on the closely related cubic Dirac equation, as well as the massive Dirac-Klein-Gordon system, as well as \cite{GO} on the {M}axwell-{D}irac equation and \cite{Gav} on the massive Maxwell- Klein-Gordon system.
+{\em Other related works.} In related developments, one should also note the works \cite{BH, BH1} on the closely related cubic Dirac equation, as well as the massive Dirac--Klein--Gordon system, as well as \cite{GO} on the {M}axwell--{D}irac equation and \cite{Gav} on the massive Maxwell--Klein--Gordon system.